 2. Annexes

-Candidates must include a curriculum vitae, a summary of the conducted research, a motivation for participation, and a portfolio with relevant and evidence based documents supporting the application.
+Candidates must include a curriculum vitae, a summary of the conducted research, a motivation for participation, and a portfolio with evidence based documents supporting the application.
 Therefor they have to complete their application by adding the following documents:

 • Curriculum vitae of the candidate (brief summary)